 Proverbs 5:8–10 says, "Remove your way far from her (the adulterous woman – who represents anything that leads away from God) and don't come near her house (Avoid temptation and steer clear of anything that promotes Lust.
 (This includes not listening to most songs on the radio, unless you are tuned to a Christian station.): lest you give your honour to others (lose your reputation), and your years to the cruel (bitter regrets): Lest strangers be filled with your wealth (lawyers, call girls, porno panderers, …) and your labours be in the house of a stranger (the ex–wife's new husband, a gigolo who cons a woman out of her money, …).
 Chasing the unicorn can get expensive.

-Unless the spouse or the children are being subjected to abuse that is violent, perverted, or too mentally or emotionally abusive, the kids are better off having their parents stay together.
-Otherwise, they will feel abandoned by the parent who leaves.
-In many cases, they feel betrayed by both.
+Unless the spouse or the children are being subjected to abuse that is violent, perverted, or too mentally or emotionally abusive, or there is involvement in crime, the kids are better off having their parents stay together.
+Otherwise, they will feel abandoned by the parent who leaves or has to be left because they refuse to mend their ways.
+In many cases, they feel betrayed by both parents.
 They feel that their parents should have worked harder at their relationship.

 If we are talking about two, reasonably mature adults, there is no excuse for divorce.
 Even adultery can be forgiven, if God is allowed to help.
 It is wise in a case like that to separate until the erring spouse stops having illicit affairs, and gets a clean bill of health, before taking them back.
 Otherwise, the marriage bed is spiritually defiled, emotionally abused, and a health risk.
 Hebrews 13:4 warns that God judges adulterers and a wise spouse should not put themselves in danger of sharing the other one's risks of venereal disease by being sexually intimate with them.